Daxting/3D-Modeling-Portfolio/coin washer/Readme.md

 In the throes of the global pandemic, epidemic prevention has assumed paramount importance on the world stage.
 Despite the rise of societal habits like regular handwashing, mask-wearing, and social distancing, mounting concerns persist in the public consciousness.
 In response, we conceived the idea of "washing coins."

-During our typical school days, the noon break would see us heading to the local shopping street to procure lunch.
+During our typical school days, the noon break would see students heading to the local shopping street to procure lunch.
 Although everyone adhered to mask-wearing, suspicions arose among students and parents regarding potential oversights leading to epidemic vulnerabilities.
-Media reports, including those from [CommonWealth Magazine](https://www.gvm.com.tw/article/72131), often underscored the virus's ability to survive on the copper surface ofcoins for up to four hours.
+Media reports, including those from [CommonWealth Magazine](https://www.gvm.com.tw/article/72131), often underscored the virus's ability to survive on the copper surface of coins for up to four hours.
 This compelled us to confront this significant issue.

 ## Casting a Stone to Draw Jade – Transforming Convenience into Action